DarsDars

 We use a small number of vendors (“processors”) to run Dars.
 Each only gets the data it needs to do its job, and is bound by a written data-processing agreement.

-• Supabase — primary database and file storage for your account, study state, notes, decks, and marketplace uploads.
+• Supabase — authentication (sign-up, sign-in, password and OAuth handling), primary database, and file storage for your account, study state, notes, decks, uploads, lesson audio, and resources.

 • RevenueCat — subscription management and receipt validation.